 The Audit Committee must consist of at least three (3) unit members.
 It is recommended that one committee member be the unit's vice elected officer, because this person should be aware of all unit activities during the year.
 Other unit members could include the PE officer, who should be familiar with the approximate income and disbursements for PE courses during the year.
 Other unit officers who were involved with either unit income or expenses or have a background in accounting are also potential members for the committee.
 One member of the committee should be someone who has not been involved with any significant disbursements' of the unit's funds.
 Two unit officers who may not be audit committee members are the unit's senior elected officer and the unit's Finance Officer.
-The unit's senior elected officer may not serve on the committee because this officer authorizes the Finance Officer to expend unit funds.
+The unit's senior elected officer to expend unit funds.
 Since the Finance Officer handles the funds he/she may not serve as a committee member.
 However, the Finance Officer must be present at the audit to support the financial records.